abimur-123/Cookiecutter/README.md

 ```/c/Users/User1/Desktop```

+*Note*: The output can be observed in the project folder created in this path

 ## Other cookie cutter projects

-There are others trying to develop similar cookie cutter templates
+There are others trying to develop similar cookie cutter templates for data science projects if my project does not meet your requirements -

 1. https://github.com/chendaniely/computational-project-cookie-cutter
 2. https://github.com/ardydedase/cookiecutter-pypackage

+## Author

+Developed by Abishek Murali, Nov.
+2017.